 All of these inputs will be highly valuable.
 Getting to the root cause of the purchase is very informative.
 Your goal is to uncover the thought process of your new clients to improve your benefits and unique selling proposition.

-Once you know why a few prospects buy, you can start predicting and repeating sales in their market.
+Once you know why clients buy, you can start predicting and repeating sales in their market.
 It’s a significant step forward for your startup.

 More on Negative Selling: